 When the United States became a net oil exporter in November 2019, nearly 75 years of energy dependence on dubious regimes came to an end.
 It happened without buzz or fanfare, but the geopolitical consequences are earthshaking.

 The impetus has been the shale-oil revolution, which has given Texas a second oil bonanza.
 Massive oil reserves have recently been discovered, and the Lone Star State produces a whopping five million barrels per day, topped only by Russia and Saudi Arabia.

-In addition, a boom in natural gas production has allowed America to steadily reduce its carbon emissions, unlike its global competitors, China and India.
+production has allowed America to steadily reduce its carbon emissions, unlike its global competitors, China and India.